Ape-xCV/Nika-Read-Only/README.md

 * [x] Toggle hitbox with CURSOR_DOWN; `body`/`neck`/`head` text in the upper left corner of the screen
 * [x] Terminate process with HOME

+## Notes

+- Open the cheat before the game, or always terminate process with HOME.

 ![Screenshot.jpg](Screenshot.jpg)

 ### 1. Environment set up in Linux